karlmacas29/vue-with-laravel12/README.md

 DB_USERNAME=root
 DB_PASSWORD=

-# Create a table with migration to database and Controller
+# Create a Model(table) with Controller to the database
 - php artisan make:model Product -mc

 # Now go to databases/migration and find a php file that name a timestamp today together with Product model name ex: '2025_03_16_044230_create_products_table.php' and find a code that structure like this: